 Owing to its German influence, Helen is also an interesting spot for history & architecture buffs.
 Modeled after a Bavarian town, the alpine village is chock-loaded with delectable German food and hosts one of the biggest Oktoberfests in Georgia.

-Not sure what to do in Helen, GA?
+Not sure what to do?
 Find something for everyone in our ultimate guide to the best places to visit in Helen, Georgia.

 Anna Ruby Falls